-Impact PS-2: The project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for police protection services.
+The project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for police protection services.
 (Less than Significant Impact)

 The proposed project would not substantially increase demand for police services in the project area.
 MVPD maintains a staffing ratio of approximately 1.3 officers per 1,000 residents.
 The General Plan EIR concluded that buildout of the General Plan would increase the demand for police services; however, the city has policies would ensure that the City maintains adequate police staffing to serve the needs of the community.
-While the proposed project would intensify the use of the site, adding six more residential units than what was assumed in the General Plan, it is not anticipated that the project would require the construction or expansion of police facilities.
+While the proposed project would intensify the use of the site, adding 44 more residential units, it is not anticipated that the project would require the construction or expansion of police facilities.
 In addition, the project design shall be reviewed by MVPD to ensure safety features are incorporated to minimize the opportunity for criminal activity.
 (Less than Significant Impact)

-Impact PS-3: The project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for schools.
+The project would not result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for schools.
 (Less than Significant Impact)

-The project proposes nine new residential rowhouse units.
-It is estimated that the project would generate a total of one to two school aged children.60 As required by state law (Government Code Section 65996), the project proponent shall pay the appropriate school impact fees to offset the increased demands on school facilities caused by the project.
+The construction of new housing units on the project site would generate approximately 15 students based on the student generation rates identified in the SAPP EIR.
+The Los Altos School District and Mountain View-Los Altos Union High School District would be required to serve an additional 13 elementary/middle school students and 2 high school students, respectively.
+55 To offset the project's increase in students the payment of school impact fees would be required.
+As required by state law (Government Code Section 65996), the project proponent shall pay the appropriate school impact fees to offset the increased demands on school facilities caused by the project.
 No expansion of existing school facilities or construction of new school facilities would be needed as a result of the proposed project.
 (Less than Significant Impact)